Louise Kelley Frisbie

-Louise Kelley Frisbie (1913–1989) was a newspaper columnist, author, historian and educator.
+Mildred Louise Kelley Frisbie (October 18, 1913 – July 23, 1989) was a newspaper columnist, author, historian and educator.
 She was born in Jacksonville, Florida in 1913 and moved to Bartow, Florida in 1935 after graduating from Florida Southern College.
 She worked at Summerlin Institute (now Bartow High School) for three years before joining the Polk County Democrat, where her husband worked.

 She wrote a series of articles on Fort Meade a column titled "Pioneers".
 Following up on the popular column she wrote three books: Peace River Pioneers, Yesterday's Polk County and Florida's Fabled Inns.